JubaDZ/File-Manager/README.md

 Features
 --------
+* `Single file`, there are no images, or css folders.
 * Ajax File Manager ( browse , `Pagination` )
 * Ajax File `uploader`
 * `Rename` and `Delete`  and `Copy` (files & folders)